paezha/covid19-environmental-correlates/README.md

 respiratory viruses experience the same spatiotemporal patterns” (section 4).
 This urges caution when extrapolating from known viruses, and indeed, the evidence in this respect is inconclusive.
-At a global scale, whereas de Ángel Solá et al. (2020) see less risk in the Caribean Basin, Coelho et al. (Coelho et al. 2020) warn that at least during the exponential phase, expansion of the virus is not driven by climate.
+At a global scale, de Ángel Solá et al. (2020) see less risk in the Caribean Basin;
+however, Coelho et al. (Coelho et al. 2020) warn that at least during the exponential phase, expansion of the virus is not driven by climate.
 Similarly, whereas Araujo and Naimi (2020) argue that spread of SARS-CoV2 will likely be constrained by climate, Harbert et al. (2020) remain unconvinced that spatial modelling can currently discriminate the distribution of the disease on the basis of climate, at least in the United States.
+Yao et al. (2020), examined data from China and came to the conclusion that neither temperature nor ultraviolet indices had an association with transmission of COVID-19.
+This is despite previous research that has linked less exposure to UVB radiation to higher prevalence and severity of acute respiratory tract infections (Zittermann et al. 2016; Dąbrowska-Leonik et al. 2018; Dinlen et al. 2016; Mathyssen et al. 2017; Esposito and Lelii 2015; Jat 2017;
+Moriyama, Hugentobler, and Iwasaki 2020).
 To further complicate matters, much of the relevant work has yet to be peer-reviewed and therefore is open to change (see for example the challenge of Harbert, Cunningham, and Tessler (2020) to Araujo and Naimi (2020)).
 In the United States, the National Academy of Sciences, Engineering, and Medicine was engaged by the Office of the Executive for guidance on this matter (see National Academies of Sciences, Engineering and Medicine 2020).
 Their conclusion summarizes the situation well (see p.
 6): “Some limited data support a potential waning of cases in warmer and more humid seasons, yet none are without major limitations…Additional studies as the SARS-CoV-2 pandemic unfolds could shed more light on the effects of climate on transmission.”

-With the above considerations in mind, our objective with this paper is to contribute to the knowledge basis regarding the spread of COVID-19 and the influence of environmental factors, particularly temperature and humidity.
-Hence, here we report results from a spatial analysis of incidence of COVID-19 in fifty provinces in Spain.
-Spain is one of the countries hardest hit by the virus, and enacted lockdown measures on March 16, 2020, in response to a rapidly growing outbreak of COVID-19.
+With the above considerations in mind, our objective with this paper is to contribute to the knowledge basis regarding the spread of COVID-19 and the influence of environmental factors, particularly temperature, humidity, and sunshine.
+We adopt a population health approach, and report results from a spatial model of the incidence of COVID-19 in fifty provinces in Spain, one of the countries hardest hit by the pandemic.
 We combine data on reported cases of the disease with metereological information, to create a spatio-temporal dataset covering a period of 30 days.
 We then join this dataset with provincial-level economic and demographic information to act as controls to our key environmental variables.
 These data are analyzed using a spatial Seemingly Unrelated Regressions (SUR) approach, which allows us to model incidence of COVID-19 as a spatial contagion process.

-The results provide evidence of the effect of temperature on the incidence of COVID-19.
-The evidence concerning humidity is more mixed: while the direction of the effect is negative, as anticipated, the coefficients for this variable are only significant in some of equations in the system.
+The results provide evidence of the effect of temperature, humidity, and sunshine on the incidence of COVID-19.
+The clearest result with respect to these variables is a lower incidence of COVID-19 at higher temperatures and levels of humidity, while the opposite happens with respect to hours of sunshine.
 Our control variables also provide some intriguing insights.
-The results of this analysis provide support to the hypothesis of seasonality of the novel SARS-CoV2, and should be of interest to public health officials and policy makers wrestling with the question of the trajectory of the pandemic.
+Higher incidence is associated with higher GDP per capita and presence of mass transit systems in the province; in contrast, population density and percentage of older adults display negative associations with incidence of COVID-19.
+The results of this analysis provide support to the hypothesis of seasonality of the novel SARS-CoV2, and should be of interest to public health officials and policy makers grappling with the question of the trajectory of the pandemic.

 Please note that this paper is prepared as a reproducible research document.
 The source R Markdown document, as well as all data and code